-Students with hearing or visual impairments should notify the Student Development Office at least 30 days prior to the first day of classes in order to ensure that necessary accommodations can be arranged.
+Students with hearing or visual impairments should notify the Center for Access and Accommodations at least 30 days prior to the first day of classes in order to ensure that necessary accommodations can be arranged.
 Because of the demand for qualified interpreters, the college may not be able to provide sign language interpreters for those students who register late.

-For further information call the Student Development Office at 618-468-4121.
+For further information call the Center for Access and Accommodations at 618-468-4121.